dsdiser/Mobile-Keyboard/README.md

 mvn compile
 ```

-Once that is completed, Autocompleter-0.1.0.jar should be able to be run with the command:
+Once that is completed, navigate to the directory and run Autocompleter-0.1.0.jar with the command:

 ```
 java -jar Autocompleter-0.1.0.jar